jeetachacko/BlockOptR/README.md

 An optimization recommender tool for blockchains (Hyperledger Fabric).
 This repository contains the research artifacts for this [SIGMOD paper](https://dl.acm.org/doi/abs/10.1145/3588704).
 It contains the BlockOptR source code (see description below), [smart contracts](chaincodes), [workload generation scripts](workloads), [event logs](event_logs), and [experimental results](results).
 The complete results for experiments with the synthetic workloads can be found [here](results/SyntheticWorkloads_CompleteResults.pdf).

 # Quick Setup
 Execute the following steps on a clean Ubuntu machine.
-The following scripts will set up a sample Hyperledger Fabric network and the Caliper benchmarking system on a single Ubuntu machine.
+The following scripts will set up a sample Hyperledger Fabric network and the Caliper benchmarking system on a single machine.
 A smart contract for a supply chain management scenario is installed on the blockchain, and a corresponding workload is executed.
 Then the BlockOptR tool is executed, which generates a list of optimization recommendations.

 Clone this repository to the home directory
 ```shell